Heaven's Gate (film): Plot

-Canton, Wolcott and their men encounter one of Champion's friends leaving a cabin with Champion and his friend Nick inside, and a gunfight ensues.
+Canton, Wolcott, and their men encounter one of Champion's friends, who is leaving a cabin with Champion and his friend Nick Ray inside, and a gunfight ensues.
 Attempting to save Champion, Watson arrives in her wagon and shoots one of the hired guns before escaping on horseback.
 Nick is killed before Canton's men push a burning cart towards the cabin, setting it on fire.
-Champion writes a last letter to Ella.
-Champion emerges from the burning cabin shooting at Canton's men but is killed by a hail of bullets.
-Watson warns the settlers of Canton's approach at another huge, chaotic gathering at "Heaven's Gate."
-The coward mayor of the county, Charlie Lezak, proposes to deliver the people on the list peacefully, while the young pharmacist Eggleston claims that the only way to survive is to brace the weapons and fight the enemy army.
-The agitated settlers approve Eggleston's idea, and they rush to battle with Bridges and Ella leading them.
+Champion writes a last letter to Ella before emerging from the burning cabin shooting at Canton's men but is killed by a hail of bullets.
+Watson warns the settlers of Canton's approach at another vast, chaotic gathering at "Heaven's Gate".
+The cowardly mayor of the county, Charlie Lezak, proposes to deliver the people on the list peacefully.
+At the same time, the young pharmacist Mr. Eggleston claims that the only way to survive is to arm themselves and fight the enemy army.
+The agitated settlers approve Eggleston's idea and rush to battle with Bridges and Ella leading them.
 With the hired invaders now surrounded, both sides suffer casualties (including a drunken, poetic Irvine) as Canton leaves to bring help.
 Watson and Averill return to Champion's charred and smoking cabin, and discover his corpse, along with a handwritten letter documenting his last minutes alive.

 The next day, Averill reluctantly joins the immigrant settlers, with their cobbled-together siege machines and explosive charges, in an attack against Wolcott's men and their makeshift fortifications.
 The battle is fiercer and more desperate.
-Despite the heavy losses that the immigrants suffer, including Eggleston himself, they manage to inflict a huge number of casualties on the mercenaries' army.
+Despite the heavy losses that the immigrants suffer, including Eggleston himself, they manage to inflict a vast number of casualties on the mercenaries' army.
 Wolcott himself, while trying to escape, is killed by Averill, who hits him with an explosive charge.
-Before the settlers manage to wipe out the enemies, the US Army shows up with Canton and Minardi, thus stopping the battle.
-The mercenaries are put under arrest, though Averill is aware that this is just a facade to save them and make them avoid a criminal charge.

-Later, at Watson's cabin, Bridges, Watson, and Averill prepare to leave for good, but they are ambushed by Canton and two others.
-Averill and Bridges shoot and kill Canton and one of his men but both Bridges and Watson are killed.
+Before the settlers wipe out the enemies, the US Army shows up with Canton and Minardi, thus stopping the battle.
+The mercenaries are arrested, though Averill knows this is just a facade to save them and make them avoid a criminal charge.
+Later, at Watson's cabin, Bridges, Watson, and Averill prepare to leave for good, but Canton and two others ambush them.
+Averill and Bridges shoot and kill Canton and one of his men, but both Bridges and Watson are killed.
 A grief-stricken Averill holds Watson's body in his arms.

-In 1903, about a decade later, a well-dressed, beardless, but older-looking Averill walks the deck of his yacht off Newport, Rhode Island.
-He goes below, where an attractive middle-aged woman is sleeping in a luxurious boudoir.
+In 1903, a well-dressed, beardless, but older-looking Averill walks the deck of his yacht off Newport, Rhode Island.
+He goes below, where an attractive middle-aged woman sleeps in a luxurious boudoir.
 The woman, Averill's old Harvard girlfriend (perhaps now his wife), awakens and asks him for a cigarette.
 Silently he complies, lighting the cigarette and returning to the deck.